sidmandirwala/CS-GY-6613-Final-Project/README.md

 ### 1. Set up Databases

-First, start MongoDB and Qdrant using Docker:
+First, start MongoDB and Qdrant using Docker
+This part of the code can be directly done using docker-compose.yml file or using the following commands:

 ```bash
 # Start MongoDB